The British Win, Yet Lose

 The combination of the open depression of the vale overlooked by higher ground, referred to as “the terrace” by participants, is part of what caught Greene’s military eye when camped on the ridge during the Race to the Dan.

 All along the edge of the terrace to the left of the road are blue-coated Continental Army soldiers.
 Most of these are veterans of multiple battles, some dating back to northern campaigns at the start of the war.
 The Continentals of the third line are the distance of six football fields from the second line, so they have no idea how the fight is going.
-For nearly 90 minutes smoke and noise have been crossing over the distance, and little else than the retreating militiaman.
+For nearly 90 minutes smoke and noise have been crossing over the distance, and little else than the retreating militiamen.
 That amount of time passing without any Redcoats must be encouraging to the men here.

-As the second line withdraws, more militia soldiers pass you, a few hauling the two cannon.
+As the second line withdraws, more militia soldiers pass you, plus a few Continentals hauling the two cannon.
 Other Virginia Patriots are moving into and across the fields for as far as you can see left and right.
 Some run, weaponless.
 Many are wounded.
 Some militia units have no officers, but move up the road or stream through the vale on their own.

 The third line fighting starts further north (outside of the military park, visited in the “Northern Flank” section below.)
 The British 33rd Foot attacks across the vale there, but their first charge is repulsed.
 About the time the 33rd is retreating, the 600 remaining Redcoats of the 2nd Guards, who we saw at the second line, march past you and down into the vale on both sides of New Garden Road.
 They angle toward the Continentals.
 Riding in front of them is Brig.
 Gen. O’Hara and the regimental commanders.
 Some rebel bullets take out several men each.